teemup123/AssetKidNFT-Backend/README.md

 # Project Description

+AssetKid aims to be where art comes to be fractionalized.

 Hello !
 My name is Dean Tan, this is my first serious project.

-Mission:
-Vision:
+Currently I am the only developer here.
+So any pull request may take time to approve.